S.C. EMPLOYMENT PROTECTION FOR REPORTS OF VIOLATIONS OF STATE OR FEDERAL LAW OR REGULATION ACT, S.C. CODE ANN. §§8-27-10 TO 60

 Any college employee with reasonable suspicion of such illegal or improper activity should notify his/her immediate supervisor.
-If the complaint involves the immediate supervisor, the employee should contact his/her next higher level of supervisor and/or the Vice President over the employee's area.
-In lieu of or in addition to notification of supervisory personnel, any college employee with such a complaint should contact the college's Internal Auditor to register a complaint.
-If the employee had not chosen to report his/her concern directly to his/her immediate supervisor, that supervisor will be advised of the complaint by the Internal Auditor, after the Internal Auditor has advised the employee that such notification will be made.
+If the complaint involves the immediate supervisor, the employee should contact the next higher level supervisor and/or the Vice President over the employee's area.
+Any college employee with such a complaint should also contact the College's Internal Auditor to register a complaint.

 Any college student with reasonable suspicion of such illegal or improper activity should notify his/her instructor or the Vice President for Academic Affairs.
-If the complaint involves the Vice President for Academic Affiars, the student should contact the Vice President for Student Services.
-In lieu of or in addition to notification of an Assistant Vice President for Student Services, any college student with such a complaint should contact the college's Internal Auditor to register a complaint.
+If the complaint involves the Vice President for Academic Affairs, the student should contact the Vice President for Student Services.
+Any college student with such a complaint should also contact the College's Internal Auditor to register a complaint.